OnTheLine/otl-pop-dot-density/README.md

 ## Credits
 - Thanks to everyone who created esri-leaflet
 - Thanks @andreruffer for creating rangeslider.js, which I discovered through @alvinschang, and implemented with help from @erose

-## To Do
-- consider adding hover town name, in place of click for town name
-- delay initial animation startup until all map tiles are loaded (or optimize code in some way)
-- consider adding town search by name function
-- consider adding overlays such as interstate highways, etc. to test ideas about where suburbanization happened
-- clean up appearance and style.css
-- suggestions and pull requests welcome